+They welcome all visitors with many free things to do and see.
 Learn the story of the Cherokee people from the Cherokee in several outstanding museums, a legendary outdoor drama and at several festivals.
-See our full page guides for the following:

 Browse the many shops, clustered in several areas of town.
 Stock up on your mocassins, plastic tomahawks and mini totem poles.
 Or fine quality Cherokee crafts such as Cherokee Indian pottery, baskets and beadwork; as well as other locally made gifts such as dream catchers, dolls and woodcrafts.
 Also find a variety of home furnishings and leather goods, including handbags, belts, backpacks, hats and wallets; as well as biker apparel such as vests, jackets and chaps.